-The ASCO 2013 Fertility preservation for patients with cancer 2013 clinical practice guidelines include information on the specific risks to fertility based on each cancer therapy and also makes key recommendations.r
+The ASCO 2018 Fertility preservation in patients with cancer clinical practice guidelines include information on the specific risks to fertility based on each cancer therapy and also makes key recommendations.r

 Risks to fertility based on treatment

-Access the following data supplement from the ASCO guidelines to review the risk of infertility based on each therapy.
+Access the following the ASCO guidelines to review the risk of infertility based on each therapy.
 The tables represent a compilation of clinical experience and published data about the effect of common cancer treatments.r

 - Discuss fertility preservation with ALL patients of reproductive age if infertility is a potential risk of therapy.